gowritharun-songa/Random--Quotes/README.md

 # Random Quotes

-A simple project to learn how to fetch data from an API and display it in the DOM.
+It is a simple project to learn how to fetch data from an API and display it in the DOM.
 This project returns a random quote whenever the **Get Quote** button is pressed.

 ## Features